alu0101240374/ull-esit-gradoii-pl.github.io/temas/_posts/2021-03-24-expresiones-regulares-y-analisis-lexico.md

 In Ruby and Perl forward references can also be used, but be sure the referenced parenthesis has matched when is going to be used.
 This usually means that the forward reference is inside some repetition group.
-For example, this regexp matches with `train` only if it is prefixed by at least one `choo`:
+For example, in Ruby this regexp matches with `train` only if it is prefixed by at least one `choo`:

 ```ruby